TunahanGezer/CD4047BE-LED-Indicator-Circuit/README.md

-# CD4047BE ile LED Gösterge Devresi
+# CD4047BE LED Indicator Circuit

-Bu proje, **CD4047BE** entegresi kullanılarak yapılan basit bir LED gösterge devresini içerir.
-Bu devre, kare dalga osilatörü kullanarak bir LED'in belirli bir frekansta yanıp sönmesini sağlar.
+This project features a simple LED indicator circuit using the **CD4047BE** IC.
+The circuit uses a square wave oscillator to make an LED blink at a specific frequency.

-## Devre Şeması
+## Circuit Schematic

-Devre şeması proje dosyalarında yer almaktadır. Şemada CD4047BE entegresinin bağlantılarını ve kullanılan bileşenleri bulabilirsiniz.
+The circuit schematic is included in the project files.
+It shows the connections of the CD4047BE IC and the components used in the circuit.

-## Kullanılan Bileşenler
+## Components Used

-- **1 x CD4047BE** - Osilatör entegresi
+- **1 x CD4047BE** - Oscillator IC
-- **1 x LED** - Gösterge LED'i
+- **1 x LED** - Indicator LED
-- **7 x Direnç** - R1, R2 (zamanlama dirençleri)
+- **7 x Resistor** - R1, R2 (timing resistors)
-- **2 x Kapasitör** - C1, C2 (zamanlama kapasitörleri)
+- **2 x Capacitor** - C1, C2 (timing capacitors)

-## Devrenin Çalışma Prensibi

-Devre, CD4047BE entegresinin astable modunda çalışmasıyla kare dalga sinyali üretir.
-Bu sinyal, LED'in belirli bir aralıkta yanıp sönmesini sağlar.
-Kullanılan direnç ve kapasitör değerleri, osilasyon frekansını belirler.
-Farklı değerler ile frekans değiştirilebilir.

-## Proje Detayları

-- **CD4047BE** entegresi ile basit bir astable osilatör devresi tasarlanmıştır.
-- LED, kare dalga çıkışı ile belirli bir frekansta yanıp söner.
-- Devre, zamanlama elemanları (R1, R2, C1, C2) ile osilasyon frekansını ayarlamayı öğretmektedir.

-## Nasıl Kullanılır
+## Circuit Operation

-1. Tüm bileşenleri devre şemasına uygun olarak yerleştirin.
-2. CD4047BE'yi astable modda çalıştırmak için direnç ve kapasitörleri bağlayın.
-3. Güç kaynağını bağlayın ve LED'in yanıp sönmesini gözlemleyin.
-4. Farklı direnç ve kapasitörler kullanarak osilasyon frekansını değiştirebilirsiniz.
+The circuit operates with the CD4047BE in astable mode, generating a square wave signal.
+This signal makes the LED blink at regular intervals.
+The values of the resistors and capacitors used in the circuit determine the oscillation frequency.
+You can modify the frequency by changing the component values.

-## Gelecekteki İyileştirmeler
+## Project Details

-- Daha karmaşık gösterge devreleri için birden fazla LED eklenebilir.
+- A simple astable oscillator circuit is designed using the **CD4047BE** IC.
+- The LED blinks at a specific frequency based on the square wave output.
+- The project teaches how to adjust the oscillation frequency using timing elements (R1, R2, C1, C2).

+## How to Use

+1. Place all the components according to the circuit schematic.
+2. Connect the resistors and capacitors to run the CD4047BE in astable mode.
+3. Power the circuit with the appropriate voltage and observe the LED blinking.
+4. Change the resistors and capacitors to adjust the oscillation frequency.